sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

 - Commence discussions with business owner of GCcode (SSC CIO)
 - Determine and plan evolution of the service
-  - E.g., business model, service levels, hosting environment, accessibility/security, additional features
+  - Business model, service levels, hosting environment, accessibility/security, additional features...
-- Set funding agreement(s) with ESDC and other departments as required
+- As required, set funding agreement(s) with ESDC and other departments
 - Implement technical changes & Formalize a support team within SSC
-- Update ESDC OSS Guidance (e.g., When to choose GCcode vs GitHub, How to migrate projects from one to the other)
+- Update ESDC OSS Guidance (e.g. When to choose GCcode vs GitHub, How to migrate projects from one to the other)

 ---